 Widths available: B - narrow, D - regular (reviewed), 2E - Wide, 4E - Extra wide.

 Our collection of so-called knowledge is a tangled mess of quantifiable facts, half-truths, and conventional wisdom of a make-believe kind.
-At some level, everyone is living their own version of the Truman show.

 Millions of pairs of ‘stability’ running shoes have sold based on the premise that ‘over-pronators’ need such products.
 A new industry was created around gait analysis, medial-posts, and what have you.
 Most people believed in this pseudo-science (a lot still do); even brands knew no better.